Altinn/altinn-studio/src/Altinn.Platform/README.md

 docker stop altinn-platform-authentication
 ```

-Navigate to the altinn-studio/src/Altinn.Platform/Altinn.Platform.Authentication, and build and run the code from there, or run the solution using you selected code editor
+Navigate to the altinn-studio/src/Altinn.Platform/Altinn.Platform.Authentication/Authentication, and build and run the code from there, or run the solution using you selected code editor

 ```cmd
 dotnet run
 ```

-The profile solution is now available locally at http://localhost:5040.
+The authentication solution is now available locally at http://localhost:5040.